Written by: Natalia Brown

 The program was initially developed as a means to assist businesses because, just as the responsibility for addressing this crisis does not all fall on consumers, many small businesses lack the capacity to align their purchasing policies with their values.
 DFO’s sustainable business consultations are individually tailored to make that connection a reality!
 In turn, businesses are equipped to contribute to the health and well-being of their communities into their long and fruitful future.

-While businesses may reach out to DFO when seeking consultation services, our team often contacts the leadership teams of local businesses that would benefit from preparing for shifting consumer preferences.
+While businesses may reach out to DFO when seeking consultation services, our team often initiates contact with the leadership teams of local ventures that would benefit from this program.
 Buyers with the ability to use their purchasing power are seeking out more plastic-free alternatives by the day, and businesses need to be ready to play their part!

 According to a recent survey of consumers from the US & UK by Globalwebindex: